hate-alert/HateXplain/README.md

 Other models will be added to the repository soon :clock11:.
 For more details about the end to end pipleline visit [our_demo](https://github.com/punyajoy/HateXplain/blob/master/Example_HateExplain.ipynb)

 ### Blogs and github repos which we used for reference :angel:
-1. For finetuning BERT this [blog](https://mccormickml.com/2019/07/22/BERT-fine-tuning/)  by Chris McCormick is used and we also referred [Transformers github repo](https://github.com/huggingface/transformers)
+1. For finetuning BERT this [blog](https://mccormickml.com/2019/07/22/BERT-fine-tuning/)  by Chris McCormick is used and we also referred [Transformers github repo](https://github.com/huggingface/transformers).
-2. For CNN-GRU model we used the original [repo](https://github.com/ziqizhang/chase) for reference
+2. For CNN-GRU model we used the original [repo](https://github.com/ziqizhang/chase) for reference.
+3. For Evaluation using the Explanantion metrics we used the ERASER benchmark [repo](https://github.com/jayded/eraserbenchmark).
+Please look into their repo and paper for more details.

 ### Todos